 The plaintiff has the burden to prove these elements by a “preponderance of the evidence.”
 This is the legal way of saying that it is more likely than not that the jail/prison committed medical neglect.13

 A medical condition qualifies as a “serious medical” when the failure to treat the condition can cause the inmate further significant injury or the unnecessary or wanton infliction of pain.
-A condition does not have to be life-threatening in order to be a serious medical need: Substantial pain, injury, or function loss is sufficient.14
+A condition does not have to be life-threatening to be a serious medical need: Substantial pain, injury, or function loss is sufficient.14

 Examples of serious medical needs may include: